Coronavirus digest: Global death toll tops 2 million | DW | 15.01.2021

 The governor of Amazonas Wilson Lima has declared a statewide curfew between 7 p.m. and 6 a.m to curb a fresh surge in coronavirus cases, partly as a result of a new variant found in Brazil.

-Pfizer will temporarily cut shipments to Europeof its coronavirus vaccine, the Norwegian Institute of Public Health (FHI) said on Friday.
+Pfizer will temporarily reduce shipments to Europeof its coronavirus vaccine, the Norwegian Institute of Public Health (FHI) said and other nations confirmed on Friday.

 The FHI said in a statement that the pharma giant wants to upgrade its production capacity to 2 billion vaccine doses per year from 1.3 billion currently,